 Methods

-For example, for a study on a heatwave that impacted South Western Europe and Northern Africa, World Weather Attribution researchers focused on the daily maximum land surface temperature averaged over a three-day period from 26-28 April 2023, in a region that included Spain, Portugal, Morocco and Algeria.
+For example, a World Weather Attribution study of a heatwave in the Mediterranean focused on the daily maximum temperature averaged over a three-day period from 26-28 April 2023, in a region that included Spain, Portugal, Morocco and Algeria.

 A map of Europe and Northern Africa shows the temperature anomaly respect to 1991-2020 averaged over 26-28 April 2023.